Signs Your Child May Benefit from a Psychoeducational Evaluation: A Parent’s Guide

 • Chronic procrastination followed by last-minute completion

-• Declining grades despite high effort
+• Grades dropping despite genuine effort

-• Persistent math struggles despite tutoring
+• Math struggles that persist despite tutoring

-• Difficulty sustaining attention during longer exams
+• Difficulty sustaining attention through longer exams

-• Questions about SAT or ACT accommodations
+• Questions about whether accommodations on the SAT or ACT might help

 “I understand it, I just can’t finish on time.”